lavrovd/psd-reader/README.md

 Limitations
 -----------

-These generally non-problematic, but for the sake of information:
+These are generally non-problematic:

-- Compatibility mode (see tutorial section of the documentation for details)
+- PSD must be saved in the typical compatibility mode (see tutorial section of the documentation for details)
-- ICC profiles are ignored
+- ICC profiles are not parsed/applied

 Issues